 - develop the employer-valued skills such as teamwork; - gain new skills which practice in private/public companies or government entities; - increase knowledge of particular areas of marketing such as private/public companies or government entities; " get the knowledge to Improve attitude or behaviors in the workplace; - understand the practical issues and problem of the workplace.

-Learning: Working in the work place, Supervision and discussion evaluation and mentor evaluation.

-Assessment: Presentation, Attendance and log book maintenance, examiner's
+Methods of Teaching and Learning : Working in the work place, Supervision and discussion Assessment : Presentation, Attendance and log book maintenance, examiner's evaluation and mentor evaluation.

 5:2 CURRICULUM - BACHELOR OF COMMERCE DEGREE PROGRAMME